 Keepalive HOWTO for details.)
 Defaults to

-Takes time (in seconds) as argument between individual keepalive probes, if the socket option SO_KEEPALIVE has been set on this socket seconds as argument.
+Takes time (in seconds) as argument between individual keepalive probes, if the socket option SO_KEEPALIVE has been set on this socket.
 This controls the TCP_KEEPINTVL socket option (see socket(7) and the TCP Keepalive HOWTO for details.)
 Defaults value is 75 seconds.

-Takes integer as argument.
-It's the number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
+Takes an integer as argument.
+It is the number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
 This controls the TCP_KEEPCNT socket option (see socket(7) and the TCP Keepalive HOWTO for details.)
 Defaults value is 9.